-- (a) Immediately after receipt of the filed affidavit of complaint, the plaintiff must serve the affidavit of complaint on the defendant in the manner set forth in Rule 4(d). - (b) Upon motion, the court may order an alternative method of service to be made upon the defendant.
+- (a) After receipt of the filed affidavit of complaint, the plaintiff must serve the affidavit of complaint on the defendant in the manner set forth in Rule 4.2 or, if applicable, Rule 4.3. - (b) Upon motion, the judge may order an alternative method of service to be made upon the defendant.
 The service may be by registered or certified mail, return receipt requested, or other methods the court deems most likely to provide notice to the defendant. - (c) Service of the affidavit of complaint and order must be made on the defendant at least 14 days prior to the date of trial.
-Proof of service must immediately be filed with the court.
+Proof of service must immediately be filed with the court. - (d) If a justice court has created a mandatory mediation program, the court may order the parties to attend mediation prior to setting the date, time, and location of trial, as required by this rule.